google/pik/simd/README.md

     multiple flags on recent compilers, and defending against ODR violations on older compilers (see HOWTO section below).

-1. Using built-in PPC vector types without any wrapper.
+1. Using built-in PPC vector types without a wrapper class.
 This leads to much better code generation with GCC 4.8: https://godbolt.org/g/KYp7ew.
-    By contrast, P0214R5 requires a wrapper class.
-We avoid this by using only the member operators provided by the PPC vectors; all other functions and typedefs are non-members and the user-visible `vec<T, Target>` interface is an alias template.
+    By contrast, P0214R5 requires a wrapper.
+We avoid this by using only the member operators provided by the PPC vectors; all other functions and typedefs are non-members and the user-visible `Vec<T, N, Target>` interface is an alias template.

 *   Omitting inefficient or non-performance-portable operations such as `hmax`, `operator[]`, and unsupported integer comparisons.
 Applications can often